 Criminal Law and Procedure, International Law, institutional design, retribution, ideology, federalism, international cooperation, plea bargaining, sentencing, adversarial system, inquisitorial system, safeguards, discovery, speedy trial, witness preparation, victims’ rights, ICC, International Criminal Court, ICTY

 Duke Law Journal

 Bibas, Stephanos and Burke-White, William W., "International Idealism Meets Domestic-Criminal-Procedure Realism" (2010).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 263.